dong-won-shin/tiny_vins_mono/README.md

   - Processing statistics

 - **Result Files**:
-  - Trajectory data is automatically saved to files for later analysis
+  - Trajectory data is automatically saved to files `logs` folder for later analysis
   - Use `scripts/compare_trajectories.py` for trajectory evaluation